techidaily/site-win11-tips/source/_posts/revamp-your-pcs-dns-cache-efficiently.md

  This process is known as DNS lookup, but it is time-consuming to search for an IP address every time, especially for websites that you visit repeatedly.
 So, the computer maintains a local copy of the DNS known as the DNS resolver cache.
 When you search for a URL, it checks the resolver cache first and then uses that information to find the website.

  The DNS resolver cache can become outdated or corrupt over time which can pose connectivity issues.
-There is also a looming risk of[DNS cache poisoning](https://www.makeuseof.com/tag/what-is-dns-cache-poisoning/) , which is why you should make it a habit to clean the DNS cache periodically.
+There is also a looming risk of [DNS cache poisoning](https://www.makeuseof.com/tag/what-is-dns-cache-poisoning/) , which is why you should make it a habit to clean the DNS cache periodically.

 ## How to Flush the DNS Cache on Windows 11